mikechase3/notebook.mchase.me/career/accounting-and-financial-statements/README.md

   * Current liabilities: must be satisfied within a year
   * Long-term liabilities: debts like mortgages that are long-term
 * **Equity = Assets - Liabilities**
-  * what'd be returned to our shareholder if we just sold everything off.
+  * What'd be returned to our shareholder if we just sold everything off.

 ### Cashflow Statement